BHGC/website/content/about/index.md

 pleasures and benefits of the club.
 And because the instructors are volunteers, learning to hang glide is inexpensive.
-With more than fifty active pilots, the club plans weekly trips to the mountains during flying season, has weekly meetings, and organizes lessons for new pilots annually.
+With more than fifty active pilots, the club plans weekly trips to the mountains during flying season, has meetings, and organizes lessons for new pilots annually.

 ## More about lessons